trungvose/effective-typescript-summary/README.md

 # Effective Typescript Summary

-My personal notes while reading "Effective TypeScript: 62 Specific Ways to Improve Your TypeScript" by [Dan Vanderkam][author].
+My notes while reading "Effective TypeScript: 62 Specific Ways to Improve Your TypeScript" by [Dan Vanderkam][author].

+You know, it is difficult to absorb all the information when reading a whole book from the first page to the last page.
+This time I decided to take note and also, test and the code while reading.
+I found it is effective to help me to understand much better than only lying on the bed and crush through the book.
+I will do it again in the future.

-It only contains some basic concept from the end of each chapter.
-If you want to learn more, I highly recommend you should buy the book.
+It only contains some basic concepts from the end of each chapter.
+If you want to learn more, I <u>highly recommend you to buy the book</u>.

 - [Effective Typescript website][website] - Dan posted some parts of the book as the blog post.
 Very interesting to read if you can't afford the full book.
 - [Code Sample][github]